ceph/ceph/doc/start/quick-ceph-deploy.rst

 If you execute ``purge``, you must re-install Ceph.

-On your admin node from the directory you created for holding your configuration file, perform the following steps using ``ceph-deploy``.
+On your admin node from the directory you created for holding your configuration details, perform the following steps using ``ceph-deploy``.

 #.
 Create the cluster. ::